Skip to content

 The two main types of go-to-market strategies are sales-led and product-led.

-A sales-led GTM strategy uses marketing to drum up interest for a product, capturing it in content and demo forms.
-Whereas a product-led GTM strategy uses the product itself to acquire and retain users.
+A sales-led GTM strategy uses B2B marketing to drum up interest for a product, capturing it in content and demo forms.
+A product-led GTM strategy uses the product to acquire and retain users.

-In a sales-led approach, salespeople reach out to prospects, with the goal of converting them into customers.
+In a sales-led approach, salespeople reach out to prospects to convert them into customers.
 This is the GTM strategy that Cognism and countless other B2B SaaS companies use.

-In a sales-led strategy, choosing the right B2B data provider is crucial for its success.
+Choosing the right B2B data provider is crucial for its success in a sales-led strategy.
 Accurate and compliant B2B data ensures your teams are targeting the key audiences in core markets.

-Cognism is a globally compliant B2B data provider.
+Consider a globally compliant B2B data provider like Cognism.
 Book a demo to learn more 👇

 6 steps to building a go-to-market strategy